 A note about URLs: Pinterest will be filtering these pins just like they do all others, so a word of caution using a link shortening service… don’t.

-Pinterest dislikes shortened or pretty links, including those provided by Amazon (so the gurus say).
+Pinterest dislikes shortened or pretty links.
 The links are usually ugly and long, but if you want to improve your chances of having your pins seen, use that full link.

 Step 3: Write Compelling Copy